akingo7/darey.io_pbl/Project19.md

 - Import the module into my private registry.

-- Create a configuration that uses the module in another repository.
+- Created a configuration that uses the module in another repository.

-- Create a workspace for the configuration and deploy the infrastructure.
+- Created a workspace for the configuration and deploy the infrastructure.